Static analysis of neural network computation graphs using Aidge#

 In this tutorial the following concepts were studied:

-• Static analysis, to measure the graph’s complexity in terms of number of operations;
+• Model static analysis — to measure the graph’s complexity in terms of number of operations;

-• Memory information generation, to visualize the graph’s memory usage over inference time.
+• Static scheduling memory anaysis — to visualize the graph’s memory usage over inference time.